qua-platform/qualibrate/docs/calibration_library.md

 ## Overview

 The Calibration Library in QUAlibrate serves as a central location for storing and organizing calibration nodes and graphs.
 This library allows users to easily manage, update, and execute various calibration routines, providing a streamlined process for configuring quantum systems.
-Calibration nodes in the library are modular components that can be included as part of a calibration graph or executed externally, for example, through the web app.&#x20;
+Calibration nodes in the library are modular components that can be included as part of a calibration graph or executed externally, for example, through the [QUAlibrate Web App](web_app.md).

 ## Loading the Calibration Library